-Astigmatism exists when the cornea is not uniformly curved like a football, but is more oval in one direction, like a rugby ball.
+Astigmatism exists when the cornea is not uniformly curved like a sphere, but is more oval in one direction, like a rugby ball.
 As a result, light rays do not converge at one point, but form two points of focus on the retina.
 This leads to a blurred or distorted image at all distances.

 Individuals with can have astigmatism from birth or develop it overtime.
 You can be short or long sighted and have astigmatism.